 Teaching Conversations in the Residential Colleges

-We are happy to announce the schedule and topics for our lunchtime "Teaching Conversations in the Residential Colleges" program for AY 2013-14, co-hosted by the McGraw Center for Teaching and Learning and the Residential Colleges.
+The lunchtime "Teaching Conversations in the Residential Colleges" series is co-hosted by the McGraw Center for Teaching and Learning and the Residential Colleges.
 These workshops bring together faculty from across divisions and departments and provide opportunities for the sharing of knowledge and ideas among peers.
-The current climate of innovation in teaching suggests so many themes and questions for discussion that we had a difficult time narrowing them down.
-Our McGraw Faculty Fellows Prof. Deborah Prentice (Chair, Department of Psychology) and Prof. William Gleason (Chair, Department of English), were enormously helpful in this endeavor.
-This suite of topics reflect areas of interest that faculty have brought to us; while each is discrete, the cluster of topics holds the potential to nest and overlap in ways that we believe will enable us to keep an exciting conversation going over the span of the academic year.
+Our 2013-2014 McGraw Faculty Fellows Prof. Deborah Prentice (Chair, Department of Psychology) and Prof. William Gleason (Chair, Department of English) were enormously helpful in developing a suite of topics that reflect areas of interest to faculty; while each is discrete, this cluster of topics holds the potential to nest and overlap in ways that we believe will enable us to keep an exciting conversation going over the span of the academic year.
 We hope to see you soon and often around the lunch table (and in the case of Forbes College, around the dinner table)!

 Lisa Herschbach, Director

 Jeff Himpele, Director

 Teaching Initiatives and Programs